Nevenall/svelte-app/docs/design.md

 - page comp Need to scroll to headers

 Most of our components can be immutable.
 We don't get data changes.
 That's kinda cool.

+Also, forward and back history.

+need to handle 404s

+service worker needs to do something when there's a page match.
+Ie return some kind of request.
+I guess it's working now, but...